(Updated February 2020)

-Four years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
+Five years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
 When we bought the deserted house, it was completely overgrown and needed a total renovation.
-Now we have completed the majority of repair works and are turning our attention to preparing our lands (currently 0.5 hectare) in order to make it plant ready, and installed a temporary herb dryer so we can start producing herbal products.
+Now we have completed the majority of repair works and are turning our attention to preparing our lands (currently 0.5 hectare) in order to make it plant ready, and we installed a herb drying shed so we can start producing herbal products.

 Our house and soon to be farm (we really are right at the start, so don't expect big fields of herbs just yet) is situated at the edge of the village and surrounded by hills and mountains.
 We are the last village for 40 km (in one direction), so there is plenty of free space to dwell around and you are encouraged to explore the beautiful area.